esteban24/bank-app/README.md

 2. Start the server side application:

-	1. Open terminal and, from bank-app folder:
+	Open terminal from bank-app folder:

 	```
 	cd bank-app-server
 	npm start
 	```

-	2. Once server has started, the console should show a message like this:
+	Once server has started, the console should show a message like this:

 	```
 	npm start